Energy

 Nerves in Europe

-In Europe, in general, they do not see the situation as Spain does, and in fact, nervousness is indeed present in other member states.
-"The world is facing what could be the most serious energy crisis in history," stated the European Commissioner for Energy, Dan Jorgensen, this Tuesday, and anticipated that Brussels is already "preparing".
+In Europe, in general, they do not see the situation as Spain does, and in fact nervousness is indeed looming over other member states.
+"The world is facing what could be the most serious energy crisis in history," stated the European Commissioner for Energy, Dan Jorgensen, just this Tuesday, and anticipated that Brussels is already "preparing".

 Cargando